Reading the Suffix ed

 Introducing the Three Options for the Suffix ed

-In the OnTrack Reading Phonics Curriculum a whiteboard is used to show an example of a word ending in the /d/ sound, such as fanned.
+Use a whiteboard to show an example of a word ending in the /d/ sound, such as fanned.
 After you write fanned on the whiteboard (or a piece of paper) ask your child to read it.
 If he can’t read it with just a minimal amount of help, you’re probably presenting this lesson too soon.
 Next, ask your child to say each sound in fanned and show him that the suffix ed is a digraph representing the /d/ sound by having him say all four sounds in fanned.

 Next, write a word like stopped on the whiteboard (or paper) and let your child discover that the digraph ed represents the /t/ sound in stopped.
 Finally, show your child a word like sanded and have him say each sound in the word.
 Make it clear to him that the letters e and d now stand for two distinct sounds, /e/ and /d/ respectively.